Azure/Industrial-IoT/docs/modules/howto-modules.md

     iotedgehubdev start -d deployment.json
     ```

-> Note: https://github.com/Azure/iotedgehubdev/issues/183 currently prevents you from specifying `"NetworkingMode""` as `"host"`.
+    > Note: [Issue #183](https://github.com/Azure/iotedgehubdev/issues/183) currently prevents you from specifying `"NetworkingMode""` as `"host"`.
 As a workaround, specify empty `"createOptions": {}` for the twin module until the issue has been addressed.

 4. Stop the simulator using